The New Year is almost upon us; this means it’s time to start out new and fresh and maybe make some changes and a New Years resolution or two.

 Go spreadsheet happy

-Spreadsheets can really help you stay organized from grocery lists to important dates.
+Spreadsheets can really help you stay organized from grocery lists, work related tasks to important dates.
 Think of a few categories that need refining in your life and make some spreadsheets to organize in those areas.
 Alternatively, you can hunt around on Pinterest for free printables to help you organize certain areas of your life.
 One of the main free printables you’ll need for the new year is a 2015 calendar and I just so happen to have a fully editable set here.

 Make a budget